 Single Owner: Applicants who own and occupy one side of a duplex and rent the other side are eligible to apply to the Program.
 The property or properties containing the duplex will be purchased through the buyout.
 A portion of a duplex can't be purchased, the structure must be purchased in its entirety.
-Duplexes where both units are used for rental purposes, and the owner is not an occupant of at least one side of the duplex, are not eligible for this program.
+Duplexes where both units are used for rental purposes, and the owner is not an occupant of at least one side of the duplex, are eligible for this program.
 Displaced renters are subject to URA regulations.

-Multiple Owners: In situations where there are different owners for each unit in a duplex or there are joint owners who occupy separate sides, both units must be eligible.
+Multiple Owners: In situations where there are different owners for each unit in a duplex or there are joint owners who occupy separate sides, both units must be eligible and the applicants must meet all eligibility standards of the program.
 The estimated value of each unit of the duplex will be estimated and offers will be provided to both owners.
 Owners of both units must agree to sell the property through the buyout program and will be compensated base on the estimated value of each unit.